-Administration Support and they will notify parents.
+Class Charts notification will be sent to parents.
 The student will receive an Internal Exclusion for one day.
 Parents/Carers will be notified, and the student will need to attend a reintegration meeting with their parent/carer and the Year Achievement Coordinator.

-Students who have clean cards will be rewarded and recognised for their excellent conduct with rewards and certificates.
+Students who have 0 conduct points will be rewarded and recognised for their excellent conduct with rewards and certificates and other types of reward incentives.